-ORCA had been based at the historic Coast Guard building on Seaway Drive in Fort Pierce since 2005, until IRSC is-sued a 60-day notice to vacate in May sued a 60-day notice to vacate in May 2021.
-The IRSC board in April 2021 "deemed that the facility was not being maintained to IRSC standards and was unfit for continued occupancy," spokes-person Suzanne Seldes told TCPalm at the time.
+ORCA had been based at the historic ORCA had been based at the historic Coast Guard building on Seaway Drive in Fort Pierce since 2005, until IRSC issued a 60-day notice to vacate in May 2021.

+The IRSC board in April 2021 "deemed that the facility was not being maintained to IRSC standards and was unfit for early under early was recommended."

-the time.
+the time